-To comply with the LT2 rule, the City of Concord began collecting samples for cryptosporidium and E. coli in October 2015.
-The City of Albemarle collected cryptosporidium samples in 2016.
-The City of Kannapolis began collecting samples in October 2016.
+To comply with the LT2 rule, Concord began collecting samples for cryptosporidium and E. coli in October 2015.
+Albemarle collected cryptosporidium samples in 2016.
+Kannapolis began collecting samples in October 2016.
 Samples were collected monthly from each raw water source.
-Here are the results:
+Here are the results that were obtained: